JustAnotherHeroRiding/Mentoring-Angel/Css Flex and Friends/Css Lesson 4 Notes.md

 - The footer is overflowing #DONE
 - The computer image is too big and needs to be more on the left #DONE
 - Hover effects for social media icons #DONE
-- Margin bottom for supercharge section images
+- Margin bottom for supercharge section images #DONE
-- Keep working on the mobile design desktop seems ok
+- Keep working on the mobile design desktop seems ok #DONE
-- bigger gap between the monitor 3 features
+- bigger gap for social media images and smaller logo in the footer #DONE
-- bigger gap for social media images and smaller logo in the footer
+- bigger gap between the monitor 3 features and center the features
 - buttons should be longer and have less y padding